William Greenleaf (American novelist): The Tartarus Incident

 For his second novel The Tartarus Incident, Greenleaf developed a complex future environment in which the Earth-based United Nations Space Administration (UNSA) oversees space exploration and colonization efforts.
-Interstellar travel involves a coordinated series of “skips” through a physical realm known as the Kohlmann stream.
+Interstellar travel involves a co-ordinated series of "skips" through a physical realm known as the Kohlmann stream.
 This background scenario was used for several of Greenleaf's novels.

-In The Tartarus Incident, arguably Greenleaf's best-known work, an UNSA audit ship called the jack-a-dandy vanishes during a routine jump through the k-stream to a planet called Sierra.
+In The Tartarus Incident, arguably Greenleaf's best-known work, an UNSA audit ship called the jack-a-dandy vanishes during a routine jump through the K-stream to a planet called Sierra.
 The five accountants aboard find themselves stranded on an unfamiliar planet, with no way to communicate with their base vessel, Graywand.
-Forced to hunt for a solution themselves, they are woefully unprepared for the ship's malfunctions, the planet's withering heat, and the mental pressures of being stranded in an alien wilderness.
+Forced to hunt for a solution themselves, they are woefully unprepared for the ship's malfunctions, the planet's withering heat and the mental pressures of being stranded in an alien wilderness.

 Back on Graywand, commclerk Lars Clemens tries to determine what went wrong, persevering despite the bureaucratic incompetence of his superiors.
-Lars finally discovers that, due to a series of avoidable human errors, the jack-a-dandy has arrived on an unexplored planet known as Tartarus—another name for Hell.
+He finally discovers that, due to a series of avoidable human errors, the jack-a-dandy has arrived on an unexplored planet known as Tartarus — another name for Hell.

-Meanwhile, the crew of the jack-a-dandy faces another piece of bad news.
-Wandering from the ship, one of the crew members has discovered an abandoned alien city and has disappeared into the catacombs beneath it.
+Meanwhile, the crew of the jack-a-dandy face more bad news.
+Wandering from the ship, one of them has discovered an abandoned alien city and has disappeared into the catacombs beneath it.
 Realizing that he has taken with him an essential part of the ship's drive, the other crew members are forced to venture into the elaborate tomb in pursuit.

-Lost in the pitch-dark maze of the tomb, the crew is hunted by terrifying creatures—mindless, cannibalistic descendants of the original builders of the city.
+Lost in the pitch-dark maze of the tomb, the crew is hunted by terrifying creatures — mindless, cannibalistic descendants of the original builders of the city.
 Two crew members die in the panicked hours that follow, while a third sacrifices himself to spare the others just minutes before help arrives from UNSA.